hove-io/ntfs-specification/ntfs_fare_extension.md

 * a ticket
 * a ticket use
 * a ticket use perimeter
-A ticket price is strongly recommanded.
-If not privided, Navitia will provide a ticket without price 'or with a 0€ price).
+A ticket price is strongly recommended.
+If not provided, Navitia will provide a ticket without price (or with a 0€ price).

 ## Other modifications
 The `object_properties.txt` and `object_codes.txt` files are extended to enable the reference to a ticket_id.